 These headphones have an excellent battery performance.
 Anker advertises them to last 50 hours continuously with their ANC on, but we measured significantly less than that.
 However, this may be attributed to the volume at which the Anker tests, which could be lower than our test volume.
 Battery life varies depending on which features you're using (like ANC or the mic) as well as use, though, so if you're looking to extend your playback time, you'll want to utilize their auto-off timer, which you can adjust in their companion app.
 You can also use them passively if you run out of battery life via their TRS cable.

 The Anker Soundcore app is great, and you can see a video of how it works here.
 You can toggle between ANC on, 'Normal', and transparency mode as well as switch between adaptive noise cancelling mode and manual ANC, which has five different strength levels.
 You can also set a volume limit and a safe volume.
 The app provides an 8-band graphic EQ and presets if you want to adjust their sound.

-The Anker Soundcore Space Q45 have excellent Bluetooth compatibility.
+The Anker Q45 have excellent Bluetooth compatibility.
 They support multi-device pairing, meaning you can connect them with up to two devices at a time, and they also support NFC pairing for quicker pairing.
-Keep in mind that you can't use multi-device pairing if you're using LDAC.
-That said, they have high latency on PCs, as well as on Android and iOS devices, so your audio and visuals can fall out of sync while streaming video.
-Their latency using LDAC is lower, and we measured 120 ms. However, latency can vary depending on the device and app.
+You can't use multi-device pairing if you're using LDAC, though.
+That said, they have high latency on PCs, so your audio and visuals fall out of sync while streaming video.
+Their latency via LDAC is better, but latency isn't really noticeable if you're only streaming audio.
+Latency can vary depending on the device and app.

 These headphones can connect to Bluetooth-enabled PCs with full audio and mic compatibility.
 If you want to use them wired, you can also use their TRS cable, but you'll only receive audio.